tazminur12/tazminur12/README.md

 ### Hi there 👋, I'm Tazminur Rahman Tanim
 #### Web Developer

 👋 Hi there!
-I'm Tazminur Rahman Tanim, a 2nd-semester Computer Science and Engineering student with a growing interest in programming and software development.
-I’m currently enhancing my skills in C, HTML, and Python, and I enjoy exploring new technologies and experimenting with code to create impactful projects.
+I'm Tazminur Rahman Tanim, a 3rd-semester Computer Science and Engineering student with a growing interest in programming and software development.
+I’m currently enhancing my skills in C, HTML, and Java, and I enjoy exploring new technologies and experimenting with code to create impactful projects.

-Skills: C /  PYTHON / JAVA / HTML / CSS
+Skills: C /  PYTHON / JAVA / HTML / CSS / Tailwind

 - 🔭 I’m currently working on Youtube/ Facebook
 - 🌱 I’m currently learning Javascript